tapestry-tool/tapestry-wp/README.md

   2. *Using Docker:* Follow the detailed [Docker Installation & Usage](https://github.com/wynnset/tapestry-wp/wiki/Docker-Installation-&-Usage) wiki page.
 - Duplicate the .env.example file in the root directory and name it .env
 - Follow the steps below under "Getting external links to work"
-- Follow the steps below under "Getting video uploads to work"
+- Optional: Follow the steps below under "Changing videos to upload to Kaltura instead of localhost"
 - Make sure `$TAPESTRY_USE_DEV_MODE` is set to `TRUE` in `tapestry.php`
 - In the `templates/vue` directory, run `npm start` to serve with hot reload at localhost:8080